jaredpar/csharplang/proposals/struct-improvements.md

 Span<T> ConstructorLikeMethod(ref T value) => ...
 ```

-The *safe-to-escape* of the return value of `ConstructorLikeMethod` is the
+The *safe-to-escape* of the return value of `ConstructorLikeMethod` is outside
-enclosing method.
+the enclosing method.
 This is irrespective of the arguments used to invoke the
 method.
 That is because the *safe-to-escape* of the return is the minimum of
 the *safe-to-escape* of the arguments and since none of them are `ref struct`
 it is implicitly safe to return outside the enclosing method.